ballerina-platform/ballerina-spec/beps/lib-edi/1491_qualifier_based_segment_discrimination.md

 - Structural matching, so that a definition may match only when earlier mandatory units were satisfied.
 - Reading EDIFACT `UNCL` code lists in the converter so EDIFACT-derived schemas carry `values` as X12-derived ones now do.
 - An option to treat overlapping discriminator sets as an error rather than a warning.
+- Enforcing exact minimum occurrence counts when reading, for all units rather than only discriminated runs, so that a definition declaring `minOccurances` greater than `1` is not satisfied by a single occurrence.

 ## References